skramm/sudoku_cpp/README.md

 A sudoku C++ solver

 * I/O is text only
- * Input: a file name, holding the puzzle as a 9x9 character grid (see in samples folder for examples)
+ * Input: either a file name (`-f` switch) holding the puzzle as a 9x9 character grid (see in samples folder for examples), or a 81 character long string.
  * Ouput: the solved grid.
 Or more if verbose flag (-v) is given.
 * Uses basic strategies, and one more advanced one (XY-Wings).
 * Requirements: a C++11 compiler (see below for dependencies).